tjuzek/om-uid/README.md

 ## License

-The materials in this repository are licensed under [license name].
+The license under which the materials in this repository fall is yet to be determined.
 Please see the LICENSE.md file for more information.